 But keep in mind that the LSAT has been taken by millions before you, and there are plenty of free resources out there to help you increase your score and study for the exam.

-Here’s our roundup on the best free LSAT practice tests and more in 2020.
+Here’s our roundup on the best free LSAT prep and practice tests in 2020.

 Information to Know Before Taking the LSAT